nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 These operations are called when a person is added, edited, or deleted with `AddCommand`, `EditCommand` and `DeleteCommand` respectively.

 Given below is an example usage scenario and how viewing tag is executed:
 - **Step 1:** The user launches the application.
 The `Model` is initialized with the saved data (or sample data if there were no saved data).
-Tags from each person is loaded into `UniqueTagList` and `tagCounter` with corresponding number of students labelled with the tags.
+Tags from each person is loaded into `UniqueTagList` and `tagCounter` will store the corresponding number of students labelled with the tags.
 - **Step 2:** The user enter the command `tag` to view all tags. `Logic` calls `AddressBookParser` to parse this command string, creating a `TagCommand`.
 - **Step 3:** `Logic` executes the `TagCommand`.
 During execution, `TagCommand#execute()` instantiates a `CommandResult` with the `DisplayType` of `TAGS` as a signal for `MainWindow` to switch the center panel to show the tag list.
 - **Step 4:** `MainWindow` then handles this command by calling `CenterPanel#displayTagListPanel()` to display the tag list to the user.